aragon/hack/docs/tutorial.md

 The `store` method takes in a reducer function with the signature `(state, event) => state`, where `state` is whatever you want it to be (in this example it is an integer), and `event` is a [Web3 event](https://web3js.readthedocs.io/en/1.0/web3-eth-contract.html#contract-events).

 Internally, `store` will fetch the last known state (if any) and pass that in as the first argument, and then store the resulting state in cache.
 This state can be observed in the view portion of your app.
 Also note that the `store` method returns an observable of states.
-This is a recurring theme in aragon.js; almost everything is an [RxJS](http://reactivex.io/rxjs/) observable.
+This is a recurring theme in aragonAPI; almost everything is an [RxJS](http://reactivex.io/rxjs/) observable.

 The reducer function **must always** return a state, even if it is the same state as before.